The Construction of a Parisian Icon | Design & Architectural Style of Eiffel Tower

 Emile Nouguier and Maurice Koechlin

-Emile Nouguier and Maurice Koechlin were two of Gustave Eiffel's chief engineers that played an important role in designing and constructing the Eiffel Tower.
+Emile Nouguier and Maurice Koechlin were two of Gustave Eiffel's chief engineers who played an important role in designing and constructing the Eiffel Tower.
 Koechlin was a graduate of the Zurich Polytechnikum and joined Eiffel's Compagnie des établissements Eiffel in 1879.
 A graduate of the École Polytechnique was employed by Eiffel et Cie, which later became the Compagnie des établissements Eiffel, in 1867.
-In 1887, the two engineers started working on the plans for Eiffel Tower.
+In 1887, the two engineers started working on the plans for the Eiffel Tower.

 Stephen Sauvestre

 Stephen Sauvestre was the architect who worked on the appearance of the Eiffel Tower.
 He was commissioned by Maurice Koechlin and Emile Nouguier, who were concerned about its reception by the public.
-He added embellishments in the form of decorative arches on the base and the glass pavilion on the first level, and the cupola at the stop.
+He added embellishments in the form of decorative arches on the base, the glass pavilion on the first level, and the cupola at the top.
 These embellishments made the tower look more impressive.
 It was these additions that convinced Eiffel, who was hesitant at the start, to go ahead with the project.

 Eiffel Tower Architectural Style & Design